A Supreme Marriage Proposal

 The two justices never made a secret of their dating relationship at Stanford, though both played it down.
 But it appears that neither friends, colleagues nor family knew of the marriage proposal — until now.

-O'Connor's son Jay says that he and his siblings were "surprised," though they knew their mother and Rehnquist had dated.
+O'Connor's son, Jay, says that he and his siblings were "surprised," though they knew their mother and Rehnquist had dated.
 That, observes Jay, "was a different era."

-"Dating was pretty innocent in the 50s," he says, adding that "multiple men proposed to my mom when she was in college and law school and ultimately my dad was the one who was the real deal."
+"Dating was pretty innocent in the '50s," he says, adding that "multiple men proposed to my mom when she was in college and law school, and ultimately my dad was the one who was the real deal."

-Most remarkable was that O'Connor and Rehnquist remained close personal friends forever.
-They both ended up living in Phoenix, socialized together often, even were neighbors, according to Jay O'Connor.
-And when Rehnquist went to Washington in the Nixon Administration and was later appointed to the Supreme Court, the two stayed in touch.
+Most remarkable was that O'Connor and Rehnquist remained close personal friends.
+They both ended up living in Phoenix, socialized together often and even were neighbors, according to Jay.
+And when Rehnquist went to Washington in the Nixon administration and was later appointed to the Supreme Court, the two stayed in touch.

 Indeed, Rehnquist is said to have been one of those who privately suggested O'Connor to President Reagan as a potential Supreme Court nominee in 1981.

-"It was just an amazing accident of history that... my mom and her friend and law school classmate ended up on the Supreme Court together," says Jay O'Connor.
+"It was just an amazing accident of history that ... my mom and her friend and law school classmate ended up on the Supreme Court together," Jay says.

-"Not only did they have a wonderful working relationship for over 25 years on the court they had a wonderful friendship their entire life."
+"Not only did they have a wonderful working relationship for over 25 years on the court, they had a wonderful friendship their entire life."